Children’s Drama Camps and Classes 2021

 Send a Child to Camp

 Norcross is a big and diverse town.
 At Lionheart, we are committed to being a community theatre for our ENTIRE Community.
-Last year, we were able to partially or fully sponsor 25 children to our camps from just a few donations.
+In 2019, when we last held camps in-person, we were able to partially or fully sponsor 25 children to our camps from just a few donations.
 This year, we’d like to triple that number.
 Please consider making a donation to help send a child to camp this year.

 The Case for Children’s Theatre: A Place for Kids to Learn, Grow and Imagine

 Besides being crazy amounts of fun, theatre also has tons of great benefits in terms of development and socialization.
 It’s probably no surprise that activities like improv and other drama courses can boost self-esteem and confidence.
 The theatre is a place where inner silliness and creativity are embraced.
 When children learn to be more confident in themselves, it translates to other aspects of their lives, like school, communication, and social situations.